 When designing for interior spaces, the world can be your inspiration.
 Drawn from cultures across the world – from rich tapestries to local cuisine – this trend can create a space that’s exotic, warm and authentic.

-Try adventurous prints and patterns inspired by people and places across the globe.
-Designers continue to explore various countries and cultures for unique looks that appeal to North American markets.View This Floor
+Try adventurous prints and patterns inspired by people and places cross the globe.

 Stimulation of Senses